soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 - **Deleted messages from Deleted Items folder** -  This activity corresponds to the **SoftDelete** mailbox auditing action.
 This activity is also logged when a user permanently deletes an item by selecting it and pressing **Shift+Delete**.
 After an item is permanently deleted, the user can recover it until the deleted item retention period expires.

 - **Purged messages from mailbox** - This activity corresponds to the **HardDelete** mailbox auditing action.
 This is logged when a user purges an item from the Recoverable Items folder.
-Admins can use the Content Search tool in the Office 365 Security & Compliance Center to search for and recover purged items until the deleted item retention period expires or longer if the user's mailbox is on hold.
+Admins can use the Content Search tool in the security and compliance center to search for and recover purged items until the deleted item retention period expires or longer if the user's mailbox is on hold.

 **Start date** and **End date** - Select a date range that's applicable to your investigation.